JanBN/vscode-time-tracker-and-reminder/README.md

         "end": 1552676579707
     }
 ````
 Then it can calculate how much time you have spent running vscode.
-It saves into file only on vscode exit, until then it keeps intervals into variables so it access hdd only when really needed.
+It saves into file on specified setting **time-tracker.saveingOption** , until then it keeps intervals in variables so it access hdd only when really needed.

 There is a timer running every minute to update status bar.
 When the time until next reminder is less then 1.5 minutes it starts timer every seconds so you can see how many seconds until reminder in status bar.
 When the time is up it runs timer every minute again.

-When running multiple instances of vscode it finds intersected time intervals and consolidates them (joins them to one, with min start and max end).
+When running multiple instances of vscode it finds intersected time intervals and consolidates them (split by intervals, joins them, merge etc).
 It means it counts should be counting spent time correctly even when running multiple instances of vscode.

 <div>Icons made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>